-Purchased for $6.99.
 The Kirkland Signature Cotes du Rhone Villages is available exclusively at Costco for just $6.99.
 Imported by DC Flynt MW Domaines & Estates.

 Syrah delivers the deep black fruit concentration and smooth chocolate.
 Grenache adds balanced harmony, warmth and fruit-forward notes of black plum and blackberry.
 Mourvedre gives the sense of sweet earth to this classic blend from the Rhone. – Patrick Lesec, Winemaker.

-The Kirkland Signature Cotes du Rhone Villages begins with intriguing aromas of deep, dark fruit, spice and excellent earthy notes — much more than you would expect to find on your typical $7 wine.
-The wine tastes oaky when first opened but that quickly dissipates to reveal tons of dark, jammy fruit counterbalanced by those excellent earthy notes.
+The 2018 Kirkland Signature Cotes du Rhone Villages begins with intriguing aromas of deep, dark fruit, spice and excellent earthy notes — much more than you would expect to find on your typical $7 wine.
+The wine tastes oaky when first opened but that quickly dissipates to reveal tons of dark, ripe, jammy fruit counterbalanced by some light earthy notes.
 Licorice, oak and spice round things out.
-It ends dry, earthy, oaky and even a bit dusty on the long finish.
+It ends dry, oaky and even a bit dusty on the long finish.
 This wine offers a whole lot of complexity for such a low price, and it’s even better on day 2.
-It compares very favorably to the 2011 vintage which was overall quite similar but a bit oakier.
+It compares very favorably to the 2015, 2013 and 2011 vintages which we also loved.
 Bulk Buy!